Nutlope/scripts/README.md

-# Random scripts I use
+# Dev Scripts

+> Scripts I use to enhance my productivity as a dev.

+## Usage

-If on mac/linux, use `chmod +x ./$SCRIPTNAME` to make the script executable before running.
+If on mac/linux, run `chmod +x ./$SCRIPTNAME` to make the script executable before executing the script.

-Run the script by simply typing ./$SCRIPTNAME if it's in your current folder.
+Run the script by simply typing `./$SCRIPTNAME` if it's in your current folder.

 ## Scripts